 The mostly pastel-on-paper paintings in Abul Hisham’s “Recitation” are full of narratives presented in medias res.
 On a small, scrubby island in Recitation 3 (all works cited, 2018), a snake coils around a tombstone.
 Its head disappears into the accordion-pleated murkiness that stands in for both sea and sky; its tail tapers to an elegant figure eight.
 Recitation 5—A hundred lights depicts the same grave, but water levels have risen, and we seemed to be observing it from the mouth of a cave, behind a screen of incense sticks.
-The works invoke a pair of eschatological Islamic concepts, the barzakh, a liminal, watery spree between death and the afterlife, and the “torment ill the grave,” wherein unbelievers are tortured by serpents.
+The works invoke a pair of eschatological Islamic concepts, the barzakh, a liminal, watery space between death and the afterlife, and the “torment in the grave,” wherein unbelievers are tortured by serpents.
 Koranic recitation becomes a safeguard against this latter fate.

 The barzakh is sometimes described as a place where fresh water meets the ocean, two realms of differing densities from which pearls (and corals) emerge.
 Notably, it’s never brackish: The barzakh forms an insurmountable barrier between the world of man and the sea of eternity.
 But here, the veil seemed to have thinned like the ozone layer, with spectral figures dropping in on many of the works in the show.
-The subject of Complaining Man II sits on a mat among assorted objects holding a pearl between his thumb and forefinger in some- thing resembling a gyan (knowledge) mudra, or hand gesture.
+The subject of Complaining Man II sits on a mat among assorted objects holding a pearl between his thumb and forefinger in something resembling a gyan (knowledge) mudra, or hand gesture.
 Beside him, a resplendent peacock fans its tail against translucent bars that stand in for a barzakh.

-Behind the barrier, all manner of otherworldly humans and equines are intimated through dotted outlines, a style of markmaking also used to form the Malayalam script in the foreground, which spells out the words for today, tomorrow, and yesterday.
+Behind the barrier, all manner of otherworldly humans and equines are intimated through dotted outlines, a style of mark-making also used to form the Malayalam script in the foreground, which spells out the words for today, tomorrow, and yesterday.
 Dense swirls of Arabic text—accretions of the words for ego and desire, motifs repeated throughout the show—add further texture.
-Barriers, serpents, pearls, and Arabiclanguage patterning recur elsewhere, most notably in the latticed portcullis dominating the foreground of Bad Harvest (the horse gobbles plantains, a couple attack some banana palms) and
+Barriers, serpents, pearls, and Arabic-language patterning recur elsewhere, most notably in the latticed portcullis dominating the foreground of Bad Harvest (the horse gobbles plantains, a couple attack some banana palms) and

 — Rahel Aima